process-cxr/ReAL/README.md

 ## Reader

-ReAL integrates with an extractive reader based on the FiD (Fusion-in-Decoder) model, which is an effective approach for answer extraction in ODQA systems.
-The FiD reader is used to process the retrieved documents and extract the relevant answers.

-- The FiD reader is implemented in the `fid_reader` directory, and you can trigger the answer extraction process using the `eval_update.sh` script.
+ReAL integrates with an extractive reader based on the FiD (Fusion-in-Decoder) model, which is effective for answer extraction in ODQA systems.
+To use the FiD reader, first download the relevant files from the [FiD GitHub repository](https://github.com/facebookresearch/FiD) and place them in the `fid_reader` directory.
+You can then trigger the answer extraction process using the `eval_update.sh` script.

-- The expected data format for the reader is a list of entry examples, where each example is a dictionary containing:
+The reader expects data in the following format, where each entry is a dictionary containing:
   - `id`: An optional identifier for the example.
   - `question`: The question text.
   - `target`: The correct answer used for model training (if not provided, a random answer is sampled from the `answers` list).